-Nightfall and a cloud-filled sky.
+Nightfall.
 She moved under the coupler and held tight to the rung.
 Beyond the drumming of the rain she heard laughter and breaking glass.
-Inside she felt like she’d soon explode.
+Inside she felt like she would soon explode.

 I shall do it because it must be done.

-I found the photo after being referred to a photo blog, BlueEyesBrown.
-Click here for more great shots from her abandoned train photo shoot.
-Also, visit my Writing Prompts board on Pinterest to see the images I’ve collected so far.
+About the Image: I found the image after being referred to a photo blog, BlueEyesBrown.
+Click here for more shots from her abandoned train photo shoot.